mvanaltvorst/betting_odds_interface/README.md

 Simple Flask-based web interface that can be used for football gambling.
 Connects to multiple users via websockets with a global shared state, allowing for quick and efficient adjustments.

+A Tampermonkey script is included ((unibet.js)[./unibet.js]) that periodically fetches odds from an Unibet football match and pushes them to the Flask server.